ibm-cloud-docs/containers/cs_integrations_ibm_third_party.md

 {:tsSymptoms: .tsSymptoms}

 # IBM Cloud services and third-party integrations
 {: #ibm-3rd-party-integrations}

-You can use {{site.data.keyword.cloud_notm}} platform and infrastructure services, and other third-party integrations to add extra capabilities to your cluster.
+You can use {{site.data.keyword.cloud}} platform and infrastructure services, and other third-party integrations to add extra capabilities to your cluster.
 {: shortdesc}

 ## IBM Cloud services